Access Singapore’s new apprenticeship programme

 Apprentices will learn soft and technical skills to prepare them for the workforce

-- Clarence Ching, founder and executive director of Access Singapore, says: “We wanted to launch this because there needs to be a strong study-to-work transition."
+- Clarence Ching, founder and executive director of Access Singapore, says: “We wanted to launch this (new programme) because there needs to be a strong study-to-work transition."
 PHOTO: ACCESS SINGAPORE

-[SINGAPORE] Salaries that are comparable with university graduates and apprenticeship with companies in the auditing, hospitality and energy sectors – that is promised to polytechnic graduates who become apprentices under charity organisation Access Singapore’s new pilot programme.
+[SINGAPORE] Salaries that are comparable with university graduates and apprenticeship with companies in the auditing, hospitality and energy sectors – that is the promise to polytechnic graduates who become apprentices under charity organisation Access Singapore’s new pilot programme.

 Over 18 months, the group will receive support for their beneficiaries ranging from mentorship to building technical and soft skills through on-the-job training.